-In 1999, a new website came under the auspices of the Research and Audit Committee who delegated responsibility for content and maintenance to a group of enthusiastic individuals.
-Its importance and the need for investment were not universally agreed.
-In the February 2000 Council Minutes, the value of investing £5000- 10 000 on website development was questioned, as even 'members with access to the internet would not use it'!
-Nevertheless, the tender for a professional developer was approved, and in 2001 a Website Committee was formed 'to serve an ongoing need for revamping'.
+In 1999, a new website came under the auspices of the Research and Audit committee who delegated responsibility for content and maintenance to a group of enthusiastic individuals.
+Its importance and need for investment was not universally agreed.
+In the February 2000 Council minutes, the value of investing £5-10,000 on website development was questioned, as even "members with access to the internet would not use it"!
+Nevertheless the tender for a professional developer was approved and in 2001 a website committee was formed "to serve an ongoing need for revamping".
 A patient-orientated section was introduced by Lynn Faulds Wood in 2003.

 Responsibility for the website passed to various enthusiasts and designers.
-In 2008 an Information Management and Technology Committee was formed, led by Jason Smith.
+In 2008 an Information Management and Technology committee was formed led by Jason Smith.
 Professional help was commissioned from Mixd in 2009.
 At a 'strategy meeting' in 2010 the need for further major revision became a priority.
 Mark Coleman was appointed in 2012 with a brief to accelerate this agenda, in his capacity as Chair of External Affairs.
-Mixd was again approached to design an online registry of members, together with their interests, and remained the main contractor for a further 8 years.
-The ACPGBI is currently (2020) redeveloping the website with the help of LightMedia.
+Mixd was again approached to design an online registry of members, together with their interests, and remained the main contractor for a further eight years.
+The ACPGBI is currently redeveloping the website in 2020 with the help of LightMedia.